Máximo Santos: Creation of Flores Department

 Among Santos's lasting acts as President was the creation of the Flores Department in the interior of the country, named after assassinated former President of Uruguay General Venancio Flores, who hailed from the territory incorporated as a department.

 Other features of his rule

 He also in a measure repaired relations with Paraguay.

 However, his administration was also widely criticized for failure to root out corruption.

+He also advocated for social reforms.

 Succession

 Santos was succeeded as president by Francisco Antonino Vidal in 1886.
 Santos served as the President of the Senate of Uruguay in 1886.

 President of Uruguay (second interim term)

 Subsequently, after relinquishing presidential office in 1886, Santos returned to exercise presidential powers for a number of months in 1886.

+In August 1886, there was an assassination attempt on Santos.

 Succession

 Santos was succeeded as president by his Colorado Party colleague Máximo Tajes, with whom, however, he had poor relations.
 Tajes was still exercising his presidential office at Santos's death.